mako-framework/haste/README.md

 The performance gains will vary based on the application but a basic "Hello, world!" application will run about 4-5 times faster than on a php+apache setup.

-> It is important to make sure that do you do not leak data between requests by using static variables!
+> It is important to make sure that you do not leak data between requests by using static variables!

 ## Requirements